There's a different equity story being told by sentiment: CTI BioPharma Corp. (CTIC). - The Dwinnex

 Earnings Estimates

-There are 7 different market analysts currently analyzing its stock.
-On average, analysts expect EPS of $-0.2 for the current quarter, with a high estimate of $-0.17 and a low estimate of $-0.25, while EPS last year was $-0.21.
-The consensus estimate for the next quarter is $-0.16, with high estimates of $-0.12 and low estimates of $-0.21.
+As of right now, 7 analysts gave their recommendation on the stock of the company.
+On average, analysts expect EPS of -$0.2 for the current quarter, with a high estimate of -$0.17 and a low estimate of -$0.25, while EPS last year was -$0.21.
+The consensus estimate for the next quarter is -$0.16, with high estimates of -$0.12 and low estimates of -$0.21.

 Revenue Estimates